mebis-lp/moodle-block_ai_control/README.md

 This plugin provides teachers the possiblity to configure the access to AI tools from inside a course.

+Please be aware that this is only compatible with the AI tools suite around the local_ai_manager backend, not the moodle core AI subsystem.

+Plugins this is compatible with are for example:
+- block_ai_chat
+- tiny_ai
+- qtype_aitext

 ## Requirements

 https://github.com/mebis-lp/moodle-local_ai_manager needs to be installed.